terrier-org/pyterrier/docs/parallel.rst

 =======

 We expect to integate parallelisation at different parts of the PyTerrier platform, such as for conducting a gridsearch.
-Moreover, we hope that proper integration of multi-threaded retrieval in pt.terrier.Retrieve() (while requires upstream improvements in the underlying Terrier platform) will reduce the need for this form of parallelisation.
+Moreover, we hope that proper integration of multi-threaded retrieval in pt.terrier.Retriever() (while requires upstream improvements in the underlying Terrier platform) will reduce the need for this form of parallelisation.